-As Providence burned, a group of Indians from several tribes assembled on the banks of a salt cove across from the town.
+As Providence burned, a group of Native Americans from several tribes assembled on the banks of a salt cove across from the town.
 Williams walked out to talk with them across the water, his back to the burning town.

-The conversation between the Indian warriors and the old minister lasted an hour.
+The conversation between the warriors and the old minister lasted an hour.

 Roger Williams asked them why they burned and killed their kind neighbors.
 He told them,